Definition of

 The Kanban method optimizes resource management.

 Kanban is a methodology that uses visual resources to manage production and workflow in general.
-The term comes from the Japanese language and refers to a visual signal.
+The term comes from the Japanese language and refers precisely to a visual signal.

 Origin of Kanban